AntonioRedondo/ImageFeatureDetector/README.md

 <img align="center" src="http://i.imgur.com/OQldIfg.png" />

 Finally, all four detectors can be compared at the same time with the _Do4!_ option.
-A new window will appear showing four images with a different detector applied to each picture.
+A new window will pop up showing four images with a different detector applied to each picture.
+The parameter values of every detector are those ones set on each detector parameters bar.

 <img align="center" src="http://i.imgur.com/KcqSRY0.png" />